ndronos/c-nomorph/HowStufWorks.md

                         so the return type, function name and a pair of empty parentheses were sufficient.
 You will hear the term function declarations more than function prototype, especially among older C programmers.

+A prototype declares the function name, its parameters, and its return type to the rest of the program prior to the function's actual declaration.

 (HowStuffWorks, 2017) pp. 6 & 13
 ```